unicode-org/icu/docs/userguide/strings/properties.md

 delivering single values (for per-code point lookup) and the other delivering sets of values (for use with value aliases and UnicodeSet).

+> :construction: **TODO**: Revise table to series of short sections so all columns will be displayed.

 | UCD Name(see PropertyAliases.txt) | Type |  | ICU4C uchar.hICU4J UCharacter | UCD File (.txt) |
 |--------------|--------|-----|------------------------------|------------|
 | Age | Unicode version | (U) | C: u_charAge fills in UVersionInfoJava: getAge returns a VersionInfo reference | DerivedAge |